 The work of the School is done through committees composed of faculty, staff, community practitioners, and students.
-Committees report through the committee chair to the Administrative Committee and the faculty.
-Minutes of all meetings are kept on file in the School of Social Work.
+Committees report through the committee chair to the Dean and to the Faculty and Staff of the School of Social Work.

 Key Committees: